-Game Ideas to Play with Kids in a Gym
+Fun Game Ideas to Play With Kids in a Gym

 Playing games with kids in a gym can be a lot of fun.
 A gymnasium allows you a lot of space for movement.
 Think about the details of the gameplay ahead of time to make sure it works for your group of kids.
 These can be used as fun P.E. class games, therapeutic recreation, or as youth group games.
 Enjoy!

 I came up with this game when I was in a gym with kids who were sitting on the sidelines of the basketball court.
 They were being lazy and doing nothing, so I created a task that they had to do from their sitting position.

 The kids liked it, and the game matured over several generations of gameplay.
 This is a simple game that can be used with all age groups.
 Physical activity is moderate, but attention and coordination are required.